 Because you will have a separate list of references, you do not need to include any contact information for your former employers on your resume.

 Salary is an issue you can discuss with the employer during an interview or once you have been offered the job; you do not want to establish a salary range before you have even been offered an interview.
+So, don't list your current salary or the salary you expect to earn at a new job.

 If you get hired, the company will likely conduct a search of your criminal record.
 However, there is no need to include this information on your resume.